Greek Yogurt Cheesecake

 - 1 fresh peach, thinly sliced

-- Preheat oven to 350 degrees F. Place a tart pan with a removable bottom on a baking sheet.
+- Preheat oven to 350 degrees F. Place a 9-inch tart pan or cheesecake pan with a removable bottom on a baking sheet.

 - In the bowl of a stand mixer fitted with the paddle attachment, combine the all-purpose flour, white whole wheat flour, sugar and salt.
 Add in the butter pieces and mix on low speed for 3 minutes, then increase speed to medium and mix for 2 more minutes, until dough holds together when you press it with your fingers.